trucho/mdcv/index.md

 `2017`
 __Faculty - Citizen Science__
 - *Bard College, Annandale-on-Hudson, NY, U.S.A*
-Developed curriculum for and taught an intensive 3-week course on science and promotion of science literacy, using mixed methods of active learning and student engagement, through a lens of diversity and inclusion
+Developed curriculum and taught an intensive 3-week course on science and promotion of science literacy, using mixed methods of active learning and student engagement, through a lens of diversity and inclusion.

 `2016`
 __Faculty - Foundations of cellular neuroscience__